justin-hale/moonfall-recaps/content/player-characters/bru.md

 ## Background

-Bru was formerly part of a criminal gang with [Silas](/player-characters/silas), participating in a heist that went wrong and resulted in the deaths of other gang members.
-This shared tragic past bonds him with [Silas](/player-characters/silas), though their relationship is often antagonistic on the surface.
+[Bru](/player-characters/Bru) was formerly part of a criminal gang with [[Silas](/player-characters/Silas)](/player-characters/silas), participating in a heist that went wrong and resulted in the deaths of other gang members.
+This shared tragic past bonds him with [[Silas](/player-characters/Silas)](/player-characters/silas), though their relationship is often antagonistic on the surface.

 ## Abilities and Equipment